 - Jugend College: Training for young immigrants aged 15 to under 21 years who have a German level of A2 and free access to the labor market; includes German language courses up to B1 (in German)

-- Tyrol: Languages courses in Tyrol
+- Tyrol: Language courses in Tyrol (in German)

 Validation of an academic degree (Nostrifizierung)

 Validation is the conversion of a foreign university degree into a corresponding (bachelor's, master's, diploma or doctor's) Austrian one by the organ in charge of study affairs at a university or university of applied sciences.

 Academic degrees are validated for work purposes only.
 For example: If you have a medical degree and would like to work in Austria as a medical doctor, the degree will have to be validated.
 This means that you have to submit an application to an Austrian university, university of applied sciences or public university college of teacher education that offers a comparable study programme; they will verify whether your degree is comparable with the respective Austrian degree.
 You might be asked to undergo additional training as a non-degree student.

 If the validation is denied, you might still be able to enrol in a comparable study programme and receive credit for parts of your previous studies.
 Please be aware that you will need a "Nostrifizierung" for certain professional fields; a list can be found here.